kb-coder/vue-cli-plugin-workbox-pwa/README.md

 - vue-cli-plugin-pwa depends on register-service-worker but this does not.
 The register-service-worker makes several assumptions about how the PWA should work, but this does not meet advanced use cases like cached apis, cache first, etc.
 - vue-cli-plugin-pwa does not provide a way to easily debug the service worker.
 This plugin does.
 It makes use of a new environment variable to enable NODE_ENV=development and injecting the manifest with customizations.
 - We started with some of the manifest features of vue-cli-plugin-pwa.
 Because this is a more fully featured pwa, we start with the assumption that InjectManifest mode of Workbox is needed.
+- There is **no HMR** when running the pwalocalserve mode because the purpose of this mode is strictly for service worker debugging and not application changes.This means if you make changes to the service worker code (or application) while running in pwalocalserve, you will need to stop the app and re-run it and refresh the browser.
+For application changes, continue using development mode.

 ## Set up
 The scripts commands expects a global install of `npm serve`.